-Steve Colón serves as President of Hunt Companies' Development Division in Hawai‘i where he is responsible for the company's Hawai‘i activities.
+Steve Colón serves as President of Hunt Companies' Development Division in Hawai‘i where he is responsible for the company's activities statewide.

 In 2012 Mr. Colón was awarded Private Sector Leader of the Year by the Association of Defense Communities, recognizing his leadership in redeveloping Ford Island.
 On behalf of Hunt Companies, he also received the 2012 Base Redevelopment Innovation award for the redevelopment of Ford Island.

 Previously Mr. Colón held positions with Pulte Homes, Hines, Trammell Crow Company, AEW, and Grubb & Ellis Company.
-Prior to joining Hunt, Mr. Colón spent two years on active duty with the Navy due to post 9-11 reserve recall and spent a combined 26 years in the Navy and Navy Reserve, retiring as a Captain in 2006.
-Mr. Colón holds an MBA in finance from the Wharton School of the University of Pennsylvania, and a B.S. from the U.S. Naval Academy.
+Prior to joining Hunt, he spent two years on active duty with the Navy due to post 9-11 reserve recall and spent a combined 26 years in the Navy and Navy Reserve, retiring as a Captain in 2006.
+Mr. Colón holds an Master of Business Administration in finance from the Wharton School of the University of Pennsylvania and a Bachelor of Science from the U.S. Naval Academy.